mhawkins/MHTextUtils/README.md

 Description
 ------------------

 This is a dirt simple, unimpressive text truncating library for NSString.
 I had ran into a project recently where paragraphs of text were being passed into a UITableViewCell spiking its memory footprint.
-This project is a just quick way for dropping the memory usage.
+This project is a just quick way for dropping the memory usage by shortening the strings from paragraphs to a sentence or two.

 Usage